Baptistemontan/leptos_i18n/examples/yaml/README.md

-# Counter Example
+# YAML Example

-This exemple showcase how you can interpolate a variable in your translations and switch locale without loosing state.
+This exemple showcase how you can use the YAML format for declaring your locales

 ## How to run